eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 #### External Macro Libraries and Copy Numbers

-The Assembler Language Support extension looks for locally stored members when a macro or COPY instruction is evaluated.
-Ensure that the two configuration files `proc_grps.json` and `pgm_conf.json` are present in the root folder of the current workspace.
+The Assembler Language Support extension looks for locally stored members when a macro or COPY instruction is evaluated, in paths specified in two configuration files in the root folder of the workspace, `proc_grps.json` and `pgm_conf.json`.

 **Example (`proc_grps.json`)**: